brightcove/brine/docs/concepts.rst

 Restricted Official Usage
 =========================

-This functionality could be used to support a wide rannge of functionality, but functionality will be added to the core library conservatively in response to use cases established in practice or in response to opened issues.
+This functionality could be used to support a wide range of functionality, but functionality will be added to the core library conservatively in response to use cases established in practice or in response to opened issues.
 Reservation to add such features is due to